jBouyoud/poc-hbase-coprocessor/README.md

 1. __can break down the cluster in case of bad request__
 	Create a policy that implements a retry limit (region server side) base on input queries.
+	TODO : Implements an HBase cluster wide fails cache (maybe based on an Hbase table?)

 1. __hog a lot of memory/CPU__
-	Create a policy that implemts a timeout logic.
+	Create a policy that implements a timeout logic.
-	Create a policy that profile memory of execution at runtime.
+	TODO : Create a policy that profile memory of execution at runtime.

 1. __comes without metrics__
  	Create a logger policy
  	Create a metrics policy based on hadoop metrics2.

-1. __comes without process isolation__
-	Create a separate process that communicate with pipe.
-	This solution is not really good because it breaks coprocessors deployment model.

 1. __can break security configuration by bypass other coprocessors__
 	Create a policy that wrap ObserverContext and throw Exception when bypass and/or complete method are called.